cytoscape/cytoscape.js/documentation/md/style.md

 These properties affect the styling of an edge's line:

  * **`width`** : The width of an edge's line.
- * **`curve-style`** : The curving method used to separate two or more edges between two nodes; may be `bezier` (default, bundled curved edges), `unbundled-bezier` (curved edges for use with manual control points), or `haystack` (very fast, bundled straight edges for which loops are unsupported).
+ * **`curve-style`** : The curving method used to separate two or more edges between two nodes; may be [`bezier`](#style/bezier-edges) (default, bundled curved edges), [`unbundled-bezier`](#style/unbundled-bezier-edges) (curved edges for use with manual control points), [`haystack`](#style/haystack-edges) (very fast, bundled straight edges for which loops are unsupported), or [`segments`](#style/segments-edges) (a series of straight lines).
 Note that `haystack` edges work best with `ellipse`, `rectangle`, or similar nodes.
 Smaller node shapes, like `triangle`, will not be as aesthetically pleasing.
 Also note that edge arrows are unsupported for `haystack` edges.
- * **`haystack-radius`** : A value between 0 and 1 inclusive that indicates the relative radius used to position haystack edges on their connected nodes.
-The outside of the node is at 1, and the centre of the node is at 0.
+ * **`line-color`** : The colour of the edge's line.
+ * **`line-style`** : The style of the edge's line; may be `solid`, `dotted`, or `dashed`.

+## Bezier edges

+For automatic, bundled bezier edges (`curve-style: bezier`):

  * **`control-point-step-size`** : From the line perpendicular from source to target, this value specifies the distance between successive bezier edges.
- * **`control-point-distance`** : Overrides `control-point-step-size` with a manual value.
+ * **`control-point-distances`** : A single value that overrides `control-point-step-size` with a manual value.
 Because it overrides the step size, bezier edges with the same value will overlap.
 Thus, it's best to use this as a one-off value for particular edges if need be.
- * **`control-point-weight`** : Weights control points along the line from source to target.
-This value ranges on [0, 1], with 0 towards the source node and 1 towards the target node.
+ * **`control-point-weights`** : A single value that weights control points along the line from source to target.
+The value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node &mdash; but larger or smaller values can also be used.

- * **`line-color`** : The colour of the edge's line.
- * **`line-style`** : The style of the edge's line; may be `solid`, `dotted`, or `dashed`.
+## Unbundled bezier edges

+For bezier edges with manual control points (`curve-style: unbundled-bezier`):

+* **`control-point-distances`** : A series of values that specify for each control point the distance perpendicular to a line formed from source to target, e.g. `-20 20 -20`.
+* **`control-point-weights`** : A series of values that weights control points along a line from source to target, e.g. `0.25 0.5 0.75`.
+A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node &mdash; but larger or smaller values can also be used.

+## Haystack edges

+For fast, straight line edges (`curve-style: haystack`):

+* **`haystack-radius`** : A value between 0 and 1 inclusive that indicates the relative radius used to position haystack edges on their connected nodes.
+The outside of the node is at 1, and the centre of the node is at 0.

+## Segments edges

+For edges made of several straight lines (`curve-style: segments`):

+* **`segment-distances`** : A series of values that specify for each segment point the distance perpendicular to a line formed from source to target, e.g. `-20 20 -20`.
+* **`segment-weights`** : A series of values that weights segment points along a line from source to target, e.g. `0.25 0.5 0.75`.
+A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node &mdash; but larger or smaller values can also be used.

 ## Edge arrow